arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Junior Account

 If your students are **under the age of 14**, they need parental consent to sign up for an Arduino account.
 We recommend to read [this tutorial](https://support.arduino.cc/hc/en-us/articles/360022234360) to learn how to manage a Junior account.
 Arduino Education provides [several solutions for middle school](https://www.arduino.cc/education/middle-school/) students.
 The content courses included in the *School Plan* are only partially available for minor users.
-They will get access only to COPPA compliant courses.
+They will get access only to COPPA-compliant courses.

 ## Arduino IoT Cloud Remote